oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 #### <a name="RelatedWork">Related work:</a>
 This specification replaces or supersedes:
-* _OData Common Schema Definition Language (CSDL) JSON Representation Version 4.01_.
+* _OData Common Schema Definition Language (CSDL) XML Representation Version 4.01_.
 Edited by Michael Pizzo, Ralf Handl, and Martin Zurmuehl.
 OASIS Standard.
 Latest stage: https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html.

 This specification is related to:
 * _OData Version 4.02_.
 Edited by Michael Pizzo, Ralf Handl, and Heiko Theißen.
 A multi-part Work Product that includes: